daarnolducsd/ep5book/docs/03-week3.md

 gen obs_count = 1
 ```

-Now we can collapse the data to the subject-race-by-dark condition level:
+Now it might not be immediately clear why we have created this variable.
+Right now it is just a variable that is equal to 1 for every observation.
+However, once we collapse the data, this variable will hold information we need to construct our bar graph.
+To collapse the data to the subject-race-by-dark condition level:

 ```stata